 Mitigate negative reviews

 You can at least try to mitigate bad reviews of your product by making sure that your product is amazing and not broken.
 You can and should address customers’ poor review or any complaint if any.

 Here is an example of it:

-You can also set review alerts that will pay close attention to the evolution of your listing's reviews, set-up custom alerts for your daily amazon review monitoring, and correlate the data with your sales velocity to crack your way up in the Best Seller Rank!
+You can also set an Amazon Review alert that will pay close attention to the evolution of your listing’s reviews, set-up custom alerts for your daily amazon review monitoring, and correlate the data with your sales velocity to crack your way up in the Best Seller Rank!